-Attorneys Handling Domestic Partnerships In Portland, Beaverton And Surrounding Areas
+Attorneys Handling Domestic Partnerships In Beaverton and Surrounding Areas

 Traditional marriage is not the only way to obtain the benefits of being married.
 Many unmarried couples (both heterosexual and same-sex couples) can achieve a domestic partnership under Oregon law, either through a “common law” domestic partnership or a “Declaration of Domestic Partnership.”To better understand your options in domestic partnerships and related divorce issues, make sure to work with an experienced Beaverton domestic partnership lawyer.
 At Helzer & Cromar LLP, we work with individuals and families of all backgrounds in a wide range of issues, including child custody, child support, property division, and other issues related to marriage and divorce.